amkilar/GERONIMO/README.md

 #### Prepare your own `covariance model` using [LocARNA]
 1. Paste or upload your sequences to the web server and download the `.stk` file with the alignment result.

-    > *Please note that the `.stk` file format is crucial for the analysis, as it contains sequence alignment and secondary structure consensus.*
+    > *Please note that the `.stk` file format is crucial for the analysis, containing sequence alignment and secondary structure consensus.*

-    > The LocARNA webservice allow to align 30 sequences at once - if you need to align more sequences please use standalone version available [here]
+    > The LocARNA web service allows you to align 30 sequences at once - if you need to align more sequences, please use the standalone version available [here]
     > After installation run:
     ```shell
     mlocarna my_fasta_sequences.fasta